AODocs-Dev/api-documentation/src/Guides/30-Manage AODocs documents/Data handling tutorial.md

 We put the most useful API methods together into a sequence you can follow in the [API portal](https://api.aodocs-staging.com/docs/aodocs-staging.altirnao.com/1/routes/library/v1/put) to acquire the know-how needed to accomplish the most common data-handling goals, as well as to gain the confidence to tackle more advanced API tasks, including configuration and administration.

-> ⭑   **Note**: Note: You can perform most of the tasks in this tutorial either using the API or on your homepage in the UI.
+> ⭑   **Note**: You can perform most of the tasks in this tutorial either using the API or on your homepage in the UI.
 Use the one that suits your needs, or you can do them both to understand how they map to each other.

 ## Before you begin